 Decisions to admit students into public school practicum or internship placements are solely the purview of school districts.
 The department and/or program does not debate the merits of any school district decision in relation to clearance check results.
 If a student is arrested during his/her field placement or research experience, the Program Director will remove the student from the field placement or research experience pending dispensation of the arrest incident.

 * Teacher candidates, Educational Leader candidates and others who are employed by a school or district may submit the Lehigh University College of Education Clearances Waiver in lieu of presenting individual clearances.
 The original document must be on file in the OPC.
-The waiver is valid for as long as the teacher candidate is employed by the school or district; however, all field work for courses must be completed at said school/district.
-Should there be a situation in which the candidate cannot complete field work in his/her school, the OPC will help to find a placement in another school once all clearances have been updated.
-(Ex.: Candidates' home district does not offer summer programming compatible with summer course field work.)
+The waiver is valid for as long as the teacher candidate is employed by the school or district and until the employer requires updates; however, all field work for courses must be completed at said school/district.
+Should there be a situation in which the candidate cannot complete field work in his/her school, the OPC will help to find a placement in another school once all clearances have been updated. (ex.
+Candidates' home district does not offer summer programming compatible with summer course fieldwork.)

 If you are employed out of state or in another country and have your current clearances on file with your employer, you may complete this form and return it to the OPC for review.